EUDAT-Training/B2SHARE-Training/api/06_Update_record_metadata.md

 In the previous section, the default metadata fields of a record were updated using simple examples.
 In case the values of a multivalue metadata field must be managed, and likewise for the fields of a community-specific metadata schema, some additional steps need to be taken.

 ### Updating community-specific fields
-Most communities have community-specific fields defined in a separate metadata schema.
+Most communities have community-specific fields defined in a separate metadata schema block.
 The values for these fields of a given record can be found in the metadata response when requesting it through the API.

-In order to add, change or remove the value(s) of a community-specific metadata field, the specific metadata schema identifier used by the community is required.
+In order to add, change or remove the value(s) of a community-specific metadata field, the specific community metadata schema identifier used by the community is required.
 This identifier can be found by checking out the (draft) record's metadata values for community-specific fields of the _specific version_ of the community metadata schema used by that record.

-Unfortunately, currently it is a little cumbersome to find the right schema identifier, but it is possible.
+**Important notes**
+- Do not confuse the community metadata schema identifier with the community identifier, it won't work with the procedures below
+- The community metadata schema identifier can be found by visiting the community landing page and scrolling to the last section where the identifier is displayed ('Block schema identifier')
+- The community metadata schema identifier might change when the corresponding schema is updated.
+Therefore:
+  - When creating new records _after_ the schema changes, make sure to use the latest identifier
+  - For records that were created _before_ the schema changed, make sure to use the identifier that is displayed in the record's metadata that corresponds to this old version of the schema

+#### Determining the community metadata schema identifier via the API
-To determine the identifier of this specific schema version, find the URL of the metadata schema used in the record's metadata:
+To determine the identifier of this specific community schema version via the REST API, find the URL of the metadata schema used in the record's metadata:

 ```python
 >>> recordid = '9e2f1bfa34ca402c96ff37b201b1a3aa'